Consumer medicine information

 Take your medicine twice a day (once in the morning and once at night) after a meal.

+Take your medicine at about the same time each day.
 Taking it at the same time each day will have the best effect.
 It will also help you remember when to take it.

 How long to take JORVEZA

-Initially, your treatment should last about 6 to 12 weeks.
 After this initial treatment, your doctor will decide for how long and which dose (1 mg/day or 2 mg/day) you should continue to take, depending on your condition and your response to the treatment.

 Continue taking JORVEZA for as long as your doctor tells you.

-If you forget to take JORVEZA
+If you forget to take it

-Take your dose as soon as you remember and continue to take it as you would normally.
+Take your dose as soon as you remember, and continue to take it as you would normally.

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.

-Do not take a double dose to make up for the dose that you missed.
+Do not take a double dose to make up for the dose you missed.
 This may increase the chance of getting an unwanted side effect.

 If you are not sure what to do, ask your doctor or pharmacist.